Barnsley: Town centre

 A large part of Barnsley town centre was constructed during the 1960s.
 The area around Cheapside and May Day Green, the Metropolitan Centre, is home to the market and many national high street chains such as Marks & Spencer, Carphone Warehouse, Vodafone, Boots, and The Body Shop.
 It is in the process of renovation to make space for a new retail and leisure development.
-Alhambra Shopping Centre, which was opened in 1991, houses retailers such as Next, Poundstretcher, and Primark.
-Other prominent areas include Queen Street, home to Marks and Spencer, Market Street, Eldon Street and the Victorian Arcade, which houses the majority of the independent and designer retailers in Barnsley.
+Alhambra Shopping Centre, which was opened in 1991, houses retailers such as Poundstretcher and Primark.
+Other prominent areas include Queen Street, Market Street, Eldon Street and the Victorian Arcade, which houses the majority of the independent and designer retailers in Barnsley.
 The town also has a large concentration of pubs and bars in the central district.
 There is also a twin auditorium cinema called Parkway Cinema Barnsley occupying what once was the Odeon Cinema on Eldon Street.

 Outside the town centre are large retail units, retail parks and supermarkets, which include Asda, Morrisons, Currys, and Halfords.

 The development of a new shopping centre was started in the town centre in late 2015.